No amount of anxiety can change the future. No amount of regret can change the past. – Karen Salmansohn

 To anyone who reads my blog or knows me well, the fact I suffer from anxiety will not come as a shock at all.
 To those who’ve known me a long time, you’re probably aware that it started becoming noticeable when I was around eight years old.
 However, to some people who know me only in passing perhaps, they probably see someone with a constant smile on her face.
 Yeah, that’s not genuine.
 It puts people at ease though and I like to hide behind a mask.

 Rewind to primary school.
 I remember a science lesson with Miss Harrison.
 Aged eight, we were asked to pull out a strand of hair and look at the root.
 I pulled out a strand of hair, but no root.
 I repeated the activity several times before I finally spotted a hair with the root attached.
 I liked the feeling of pulling out my hair.
+While some felt this behaviour was attention-seeking, it was far from it: soothing, calming and distracting.

 Secretly, I began pulling out huge clumps of hair.
 I tugged on my eyelashes and plucked my eyebrows with my fingers.
 Of course, it wasn’t a secret for long.
 My parents were worried.
 Mum even blamed it on school for being boring.
 According to her, the headmaster was less than impressed when she said that.